UnafeDev/Discord-Rat-Bot/README.md

 I take no part in, nor do I endorse, any activities you choose to perform or add with this tool.

+# Note
+There will not be any releases as when compiled, it will automatically use the inputted token; Not yours.

 # Usage

 This is a script that when run on the host, will send a connected message in the discord channel (change the ID and token within the script)